Shuggatank/motel_registration/README.md

 - Install [PostgreSQL](https://www.postgresql.org/download/).
 Using the localhost with port 5432, create a database named motel_records.
 - Update application-dev.properties with your username and password.
 - To test endpoints use [Postman](https://www.postman.com/).
 You may import the Motel_Registration.postman_collection.json file that is in the repo into Postman to get all endpoints.
+[Token Setup Guide](https://i.imgur.com/HEvAKN1.png)
 - For container testing, install [Docker](https://docs.docker.com/engine/install/).
 After docker is installed, you need to install the [Postgres docker image](https://hub.docker.com/_/postgres/).
 - For container testing, update BaseContainerTest.java with the PostgreSQL username and password you set on installation.